defold/doc/docs/en/manuals/3dgraphics.md

 ## Materials, shaders and textures

-3D software commonly allows you to set properties to your object vertices, like coloring and texturing.
+3D software commonly allows you to set properties on your object vertices, like coloring and texturing.
 This information goes into the Collada *.dae* file that you export from your 3D software.
 Depending on the requirements of your game you will have to select and/or create appropriate and _performant_ materials for your objects.
 A material combines _shader programs_ with a set of parameters for rendering of the object.

 You will also need to design and implement a game camera that works with your intended gameplay.

 Your Defold project has some built-in materials that are used to render sprites, tiles, particles and GUI nodes.
 For 3D models, there is no suitable built-in material so we have to create one.
 For the example book model there is a "textured.material" resource ready-made.

-Read the [Material documentation](/manuals/material) for information how materials work and how you can create materials that work with textured 3D models.
+Read the [Material documentation](/manuals/material) for information on how materials work and how you can create materials that work with textured 3D models.

 The [Shader manual](/manuals/shader) contains information on how shader programs work.